NajmosSalahin/Obsidian_Uni/1-Index/Elementary Propability.md

 A set of outcomes that **cover all possible results** in the sample space, with no omissions.

 **Classical or Mathmatical or Priori Probability:**
- If there are n equally likely,
+ If there are n mutually exclusive, equally likely and exhaustive outcome of a random event and if m of those

 $P(A) = \frac{\text{Number of favourable outcomes to event {A} }}{\text{Total number of possible outcomes}} = \frac{m}{n}$